 Marie-Louise James

-Marie-Louise holds an MPhil in Comparative Literatures and Cultures from the University of Cambridge (Trinity College), where she also completed her B.A. in German and Italian studies with the Faculty of Modern and Medieval Languages.
-She has also studied at the Università degli Studi di Milano, Italy, and worked for publishing companies in Berlin and Munich as a translator, writer, and illustrator.
+Prior to her PhD studies, Marie-Louise completed an MPhil in Comparative Literatures and Cultures at the University of Cambridge, where she also received her B.A.in German and Italian with the Faculty of Modern and Medieval Languages.
+She has additionally studied at the Università degli Studi di Milano, Italy, and worked for publishing companies in Berlin and Munich as a translator, writer, and illustrator.

 Devin Fore